Somonnoy44/SpaceInvader/README.md

 # SpaceInvader
 This repository contains the game space invader made using pygame. <br>
+The objective of SpaceInvader is to destroy attacking alien spacecraft.

 ## How to run the Space Invader Game
 1. Install Python on your Personal Computer.